lestece/myKTCN/README.md

 - - -
 ## 1. INTRODUCTION

-myKTCN is a Django app created to provide users with a digital cookbook, accessible through an account registration, __to save their personal recipes, share them with the Community if wanted, and access other users' public recipes to get inspired__.
+myKTCN is a Django app created to provide users with a digital cookbook, accessible through an account registration, __to save their recipes, share them with the Community if wanted, and access other users' public recipes to get inspired__.

-The app allows users to filter the recipes by category or title/ingredient, rate and comment other users' recipes.
+The app allows users to filter the recipes by category or title/ingredient, rate and comment on other users' recipes.

-CRUD funtionality is fully implemented: recipes can be created, read, edited or deleted from the database.
+CRUD functionality is fully implemented: recipes can be created, read, edited or deleted from the database.

-This app has been created to showcase my Full Stack knowledge, along with my skills relating responsiveness, accessibility and UX Design.
+This app has been created to showcase my Full Stack knowledge, along with my skills relating to responsiveness, accessibility and UX Design.
 - - -
 ## 2. USER EXPERIENCE DESIGN